 China.
 Just utter the word at a party and you’ll get an avalanche of responses, each one differing according to that person’s perspective.
 But there is one common thread…it’s one of the most intriguing places on the planet.

 Claiming 5,000 years of history and culture, the discoveries of tea, silk, papermaking, printing, the compass, and gunpowder, Confucianism, through dynastic rule, and on to Communism, Chinese culture has made an impact on the world.
 The last few decades have seen not just an increase in tourism abroad, but with its own citizens as the middle class continues to see economic growth.

-In this third largest country in the world, there is much to see.
+The third largest country in the world, China is overflowing with interesting facts and places to see.
 Here are nine locations not to be missed.